HTTP-RPC/Kilo/README.md

         return BitmapFactory.decodeStream(inputStream);
     }

 Text data is decoded via the `decodeTextResponse()` method.
-The default implentation returns the text content as a string.
+The default implentation simply returns the text content as a string.
 Subclasses may override this method to produce alternate representations (for example, loading an XML document into a document object model).

-#### Nested Structures
+#### Accessing Nested Structures
-`WebServiceProxy` provides the following static method for accessing nested map values by key path:
+`WebServiceProxy` provides the following convenience method for accessing nested map values by key path:

     public static <V> V getValue(Map<String, ?> root, String path) { ... }